How to Keep A Conversation Going? | Complete Guide

 Subtle movements show you’re engaged and actively listening, encouraging them to elaborate.

-#10 Ask for Elaboration
+#10 Ask for elaboration

 Go beyond simple agreements.
 Instead of a bland “Oh cool,” when they mention their trip to France, delve deeper: “France is amazing!
 What city did you visit?
 Did you try any traditional pastries?”
 These open-ended questions show genuine interest and encourage them to elaborate on their experiences.

-#11 Do Your Homework
+#11 Do your homework

 A little preparation can go a long way.
 If you know you’ll be meeting someone new, try to find some common ground beforehand.
 Did they mention a love for rock climbing on social media?
 Look up interesting facts about climbing or popular climbing gyms in your area.
 This equips you with conversation starters and shows you took an interest in their world.
 You can check out “conversation starter” blog for more information.

-#12 Tell a Story
+#12 Tell a story

 Conversations are a two-way street.
 They mentioned a love for rock climbing, so share a relevant anecdote: “That’s interesting!
 I used to do indoor rock climbing a while back, it’s a great workout.
 What kind of climbs do you enjoy the most?”
 Sharing a personal story keeps the exchange balanced and shows you’re an active participant.

-#13 Give & Ask for Recommendations
+#13 Give & ask for recommendations

 People love sharing their passions!
 If they rave about a new restaurant, ask for their recommendation: “Wow, that new restaurant downtown sounds delicious!
 What dish did you enjoy the most?”.
 Reciprocate by offering a recommendation of your own: “Have you tried [recommended restaurant]?
 Their [recommended dish] is fantastic.”
 This exchange fosters a sense of connection and keeps the conversation flowing.